 To learn more about these options, see the documentation:

 If you are familiar with HTML code, you can manually edit the FMP embed code rather than copying the code from the Flash Media Playback Setup page.
 You can use any text editor to update the embed code.
 If desired, you can begin by pasting some existing embed code and then editing it; you can also hand type the embed code from scratch.

 Note: If the hand-coded embed code contains errors due to typing mistakes, the player may not load and the video may not play.
 Since code errors can be difficult to resolve, manual editing is recommended only if you have experience troubleshooting HTML code.
 An HTML editor such as Adobe Dreamweaver CS5 can be helpful when editing the code manually.

-The following presentation walks you through the simple basics of how to get the HTML embed code for the Flash Media Playback video player and paste it into a finished web page:
+This presentation walks you through the simple basics of getting the HTML embed code for the Flash Media Playback video player and pasting it into a finished web page.

 In addition to the full documentation for Flash Media Playback, Adobe maintains a support forum.
 FMP users can access this resource to get answers and learn best practices.
 Visit the Flash Media Playback forum to participate with the community and ask questions about FMP.

 FMP is a great out-of-the-box video player solution.
 It's easy to implement and supports various customizations to change the player's appearance.
 The Strobe Media Playback (SMP) is another solution you can try.